 Klev took the necklace, eyes locked onto its shiny, smooth surface.
 “Wow… thank you.”
 In a changing world this object, Lupin hoped, would offer Klev some comfort.

-Then finally, came time to get under way.
+Then finally, it was time to leave.
 The two stepped aboard the sandfin and raised the sails.
 Having picked a windy day to cast off, the sails filled with air and the sandfin plowed forward.

-All in the village waved as they pushed through the sand.
-Nono held a scarf up, the wind catching it and sending ripples throughout.
-The others in the group did the same.
+All in the village waved as Tarka pushed through the sand.
+Nono held up a scarf, the wind catching it and sending ripples throughout.
+The others in the group did the same, waving whatever piece of fabric they happened to have.

 There was nothing special, or important about that day, and that’s why Lupin liked it.
 Levi was feeding Henbi, then put a nose to the bubbly and sour smellydough starter, smiling, before picking through a sac of freshly-picked woodgeon berries.
 Lupin’s heart ached then, troubled by thoughts of Henbi.
 No one was there to feed it.
 The smellydough starter was a family heirloom, all members of Lupin’s family had handled it, and contributed to its health and growth, feeding it everyday, and baking with it for years and years.
 Lupin liked watching it expand and settle during the day, like it was breathing.
 Henbi was likely dead now.
 Lupin swallowed hard, sitting with this loss for a moment before returning to the main memory.
 Levi was crouched down over a large bowl full of dry woodgeon berries, hands running through them to shake the skins off.
 In this memory, Lupin was lying in the hammock on the upper floor, with the overhead shutter open to invite in the sun.
 Lupin’s skin was warm, and this nose could detect the subtle fragrance of the woodgeon berries as Levi moved them around, these ears also helped to form the memory, remembering the sound of Levi’s fingers catching the bottom of the bowl.
 This memory made Lupin happy and sad, these two emotions manifesting together at the same intensity.
 This Verido sat with this wonderful memory too for a while, and then let it go.
 That day, Lupin made a plan to try and plant a garden in the desert, like Zucca.